 There are extremely popular options for React on things that it doesn’t support natively, for example using `redux` for state management.
 In my experience using these types of features and solutions feels more simple in Angular as everything is designed and built to work with it and it does not feel like an add-on that is not supposed to be supported.

-Bottom line: Angular is not perfect and what I say about Angular might also be true about other frameworks and that’s fine because React doesn’t really want to be a framework but the use software developers tend to give React, in my opinion, exposes its limitations.
+Bottom line: Angular is not perfect and what I say about Angular might also be true about other frameworks and that’s fine because React doesn’t really want to be a framework but the applications software developers tend to give React, in my opinion, exposes its limitations.

 Due to some of the reasons I laid out above, on a personal and professional level, I wouldn’t choose React over Angular if I were to develop a complex enterprise application just because I feel I’ll need to find solutions to problems that I know Angular already provides very clearly.
 Angular is great for big projects and complex requirements as I can expect everything to be resolved by its offerings.